 - It can help increase attention and concentration by increasing blood flow to the brain.

-- This pose also helps relieve compression between the vertebrae in the spine, which can be caused by sitting for long periods of time.
+- Dolphin Pose can help relieve compression between the vertebrae in your spine, which can be caused by prolonged sitting.

 - According to the experts, this asana is considered best when yogi practiced early in the morning.
 Mornings are preferred as the food is digested as well as the body has the energy to perform the asana.
 Due to some reason, you cannot practice it in the morning, you can practice this asana in the evening as well.
 But at least keep 3-5 hour gap between your practice and meal.